vallis/synthlisa/README.txt

 =============

 - I assume you have Python >= 2.3, GNU gcc, GNU Make, and Gnuplot (if you want to plot).
+If you use Cygwin, you also need the Cygwin SWIG package.

 - Unpack the Synthetic LISA distribution (synthLISA-1.2.tar.gz) and cd to it; download recent versions of Numeric and SWIG from www.vallis.org/syntheticlisa into the unpacked Synthetic LISA distribution directory.

-- Run "./default-install.sh".
+- Run "./default-install.sh" ("./cygwin-install.sh" if you use
+  Cygwin).
 This will install Numeric, SWIG, and Synthetic LISA locally, into "lib", "bin", "include", and "share" within the Synthetic LISA distribution directory.
 If you don't get any fatal errors, you're set.
 Otherwise, I'm afraid you'll have to read all the installation instructions below.

 - If you're running csh/tcsh, do "source bin/synthlisa-setdir.csh"; if you're running bash, do "source bin/synthlisa-setdir.sh".
 This will set the correct